-2020 is a year of growth, expansion, and prosperity for the cannabis industry.
-The best legal marijuana industry jobs in 2020 won’t be easy to get but are becoming more accessible due to the growing number of cannabis access laws around the country.
+There are more job opportunities than ever in the cannabis industry!
+It’s a year of growth, expansion, and prosperity.
+The best legal marijuana industry jobs aren’t easy to get but are becoming more accessible due to more favorable cannabis laws nationwide.

 There’s also an increasing number of medical marijuana career opportunities for those willing to start from the ground up learning about marijuana as medicine and helping consumers find relief.
 If you’re looking for cannabis employment opportunities near you, here’s everything you need to know about finding a cannabis job in 2020.